certsimple/ssl-rsa-strength/README.md

 ## Interpreting the results

+Results should be read as if comparing a symmetric cipher, eg, a strength of 116 bits means you theoretically have 2^116 possibilities to bruteforce.

-The GNFS is a heuristic: it's a tool to help you measure the relative strengths of different RSA key sizes but it is not exact.
+Why theoretically? **The GNFS is a heuristic: it's a tool to help you measure the relative strengths of different RSA key sizes but it is not exact.** See [The number field sieve by Arjen K. Lenstra](http://www.iai.uni-bonn.de/~adrian/nfs/lenstra90number.pdf) page 5,section 3 for further discussion.

 Implementation details, future vulnerabilities in RSA, and other factors can affect the strength of an RSA key.
 The attack that breaks RSA 2048 could also break RSA 4096.

 In addition: the original NIST cypher rounded down to commonly used symmetric key sizes to allow comparison with existing common symmetric cipher values - so you could say 'RSA 1024 is equivalent to AES 80', whereas this module gives the raw results.

+## Unit tests

+	npm test

+The values are checked against the Mathematica implementation from Cryto StackExchange mentioned below.

 ## Recommended Reading

 The original [National Institute of Standards and Technology paper](http://csrc.nist.gov/publications/nistpubs/800-57/sp800-57_part1_rev3_general.pdf)

-In particular, these two threads on [Crypto StackExchange](http://crypto.stackexchange.com) have an excellent discussion:
+In particular, these two threads on [Crypto StackExchange](http://crypto.stackexchange.com) have excellent discussion used in researching the development of this module:

  - [Security strength of RSA in relation with the modulus size](http://crypto.stackexchange.com/questions/8687/security-strength-of-rsa-in-relation-with-the-modulus-size/8692?noredirect=1#comment56473_8692)

  - [Why is the complexity of RSA-1024 80 bit and not 86 bit?](http://crypto.stackexchange.com/questions/10076/why-is-the-complexity-of-rsa-1024-80-bit-and-not-86-bit)